shwestrick/mpl-1brc/README.md

 - [ ] Better hash function?
 - [ ] Faster parsing?
 There are some cool ideas floating around in discussions of other 1brc solutions.
 - [ ] Use block-local hash tables to avoid contention?
+- [x] Shard the hash table to avoid contention
+- [x] Option for disabling bounds checks
 - [ ] Store the components of the hash table values ("weights" in the code) in SoA style?
 - [ ] Pack the min and max components of the weights into a smaller value?
 (These don't need nearly as many bits as we're using currently...)